 Applications for the 2017 Outdoor Market Season are now available below!

 Weekly Vendor: 2017 Weekly Application (Final).pdf

 A weekly vendor can pick and choose which weekends they want to be a part of in the market.
 On the form they check off whichever dates they are interested in, and are placed based on product type and availability.
-For any dates we are unable to accomodate a vendor, they are placed on a waiting list and called upon when we receive cancellations.
+For any dates we are unable to accommodate a vendor, they are placed on a waiting list and called upon when we receive cancellations.
 Weekly vendors are not guaranteed to receive the same placement each weekend and not guaranteed to be accepted for all of their requested dates.
 Weekly vendors pay $68.25 per weekend they participate in.